Skip to main content

 The Accreditation Bureau executes the external evaluation of educational, creative and relating activities of higher education institutions either on the basis of initiative from the Minister or if agreed by themNAB Council.
 During the evaluation it can use the results of an internal quality evaluation of activities of the higher education institution and results of possible evaluation made by a generally recognised evaluating agency.

-Control and other activities of the Ministry of Education, Youth and Sports
+Control and other activities carried out by the Ministry of Education, Youth and Sports, the Ministry of the Interior and the Ministry of Defence

-• grants state consent to the operation of a private higher education institution and a permit or authorisation to provide foreign higher education in Czechia and controls compliance with legal regulations in this area;
+• grants a permit or authorisation to provide foreign higher education in Czechia and controls compliance with legal regulations in this area;

-• discusses and evaluates the strategic plans of public and private higher education institutions and annual plans for their implementation; in the case of state higher education institutions, this function is performed by departmental ministries;
+• discusses and evaluates the strategic plans of public and private higher education institutions and annual plans for their implementation; in the case of state higher education institutions, this function is performed by the Ministry of the Interior for the Police Academy and the Ministry of Defence for the University of Defence;

-A complete list of activities of the Ministry of Education – Responsibility of the Ministry of Education, Youth and Sports in the chapter Organisation and Governance.
+For other activities of the Ministry of Education – Responsibility of the Ministry of Education, Youth and Sports, see the chapter Organisation and Governance.

 Internal evaluation in higher education